 Causes of Boulder Bike Accidents

 Bicycle accidents can happen for a variety of reasons, but typically, the motorist is at fault.
-Unfortunately, even though the motorist is at fault, the cyclist is typically the one who suffers through the injuries.
+Unfortunately, this does not stop the cyclist from enduring most of the pain and injuries in almost all cases.

 Common causes of bike accidents include: